moonik/design-patterns/src/main/java/app/builder/README.md

 # **Description:**
-	- Ensures that class has only one instance, and provide a global point of access to it.
+	- Pattern used to create objects made from a bunch of other objects.

 # **When to use:**
-    - It is used when you want to eliminate the option of instantiating more than one object
+    - when object consists of many different attributes you may want to use Builder instead of huge constructor